Generic Classes and Methods

 This section discusses features like

-which are introduced further below.
+fixedandtype_templatewhich are introduced further below.

-those types.
-For example, commonly we might want the generic type so we can use
+Sorbet erases generic types at runtime, but with abstract methods and T::Class it’s sometimes possible to reify those types.
+For example, commonly we might want the generic type so we can use it to instantiate a value of that type:

 class Factory